provegard/NSpecInNUnit/README.md

 # NSpecInNUnit

-A repo to demonstrate running NSpec examples in a NUnit test suite.
+A small adapter between NSpec and NUnit - allows you to run NSpec examples using an NUnit runner.

-One purpose is to help demonstrate this issue: https://github.com/mattflo/NSpec/issues/114
+This is useful if your test infrastructure is based on NUnit but you want to migrate to NSpec, or if you find that good tooling doesn't have NSpec support.

 ## How to use